 - 3/4 cup fresh cherries pitted and halved

 - For the Streusel topping:

-- 1 Tbs sanding sugar or rough sugar
+- 1 tablespoon sanding sugar or rough sugar for topping optional

-- Preheat oven to 350 and line a muffin tin with 12 muffin liners.
+- Preheat oven to 350 and line a muffin tin with 12 muffin liners and set aside.

 - In a bowl (I didn't even use a stand mixer for this!) microwave the butter for 30 seconds so that it is nice and soft or almost melted.
 Add the sugar and combine until it is almost creamy looking.